China says must ditch gold obsession to root out sports graft

 This has created “numerous problems” and must be banished, he added, without elaborating.

-“We must ... increase thought education, instill a correct view of sports rewards and deepen sports reform,” Liu said.
+“We must ... increase thought education, instil a correct view of sports rewards and deepen sports reform,” Liu said.

 At the 2008 Beijing Olympics, Chinese athletes swept to the top of the gold medal table, a feat accompanied by a wave of national pride, the culmination of China’s “100 year dream” to host the world’s most prestigious sports event.